sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 analogWrite(MOTOR2_ENABLE, 0);
 ```

 Upload and try it out.
-You should notice the motors are a little slower than last time
+You should notice the motors are a little slower than last time.
-This should slow down the motors a little.
 Play with the value `200` and see how increasing or decreasing it affects the motor speed.

 ## Improving the braking distance
 You should notice that robot moves quite a bit when we turn the motors off.
 This is because the momentum of the robot keeps it moving even when the power is off.
 In order to apply some braking force we can leave the enable pins on.